 3) Ask what is the mortgage interest rate maximum lifetime cap is.
 Given your mortgage’s margin is fixed, the lifetime cap is really a protection on the index going too high.
 For example, my ARM’s lifetime cap is 5%.

 4) Find out the current refinance rates for a 3/1 ARM, 5/1 ARM, 7/1 ARM, 10/1 ARM, 15-year fixed, and 30-year fixed and what your corresponding payments will be.
-I’ve found the 5/1 ARM to have the best mix of interest rate and duration security.
-You can do a lot to pay down your mortgage or improve your wealth in a five year time frame.
-I’m still not a fan of 30 year fixed mortgages because the interest rate is usually 1-1.5% higher than a 5/1 ARM.
+I’m still not a fan of 30-year fixed mortgages.
+The interest rate is usually 1-1.5% higher than a 5/1 ARM.
 I hope everyone realizes by now that interest rates will stay low for a long time.

 5) If you do refinance, clarify with the loan officer whether you are resetting the amortization schedule (start back to year 0 out of a 30 year amortization period) or keeping it the way it is (e.g. paid mortgage for 5 years, and will have 25 years left until the entire mortgage is paid in the new loan).
-It’s generally a good idea to keep your amortization schedule as everyone should try and pay off their mortgage before retirement.
+It’s generally a good idea to keep your amortization schedule.

 6) Take the cost of the refinance and divide it by your monthly interest savings.
 At the minimum, the break even period has to be less than the duration you plan to hold the property.
 The sooner the break even period the better.
-As a general rule, my recommendation is for two years or less and/or an interest rate differential of at least 0.375%.
+As a general rule, my recommendation is for 18 months or less and/or an interest rate differential of at least 0.375%.

 Refinancing your mortgage is the one beautiful thing everybody should do in an economic downturn.
 You certainly want to do this before you potentially lose your job!
 Once you lose your W2 income, you are dead to banks.
-I absolutely will be trying to refinance again now that the 10-year yield is back down, and my financials are stronger due to two years worth of consulting income and less debt.
+I absolutely will be trying to refinance again now that the 10-year yield is back down.
+My financials are stronger due to two years worth of consulting income and less debt.